Akint/Zabbix-ServerScript/README.md

 - $config

-    hashref contais both local (script-specific) and global data.
+    hashref contais both local (script-specific) and global config data.

+    Default global config is located at Zabbix/ServerScript/DefaultConfig.pm.

+    User can generate its own global config and store it into Zabbix/ServerScript/Config.pm.
+Config.pm is preferred over DefaultConfig.pm.

+    **TODO:**
+    Provide a tool to simple copy DefaultConfig to Config.

-    Global config is located at Zabbix/ServerScript/Config.pm and can be accessed through $Zabbix::ServerScript::Config variable.
+    Global config data can be accessed through $Zabbix::ServerScript::Config and $config->{global} variables.

     Script-specific config is searched within $Zabbix::ServerScript::Config->{config\_dir} path.